AlexMao1/Vizing-Algorithm/README.md

 Run the built project executable.

 ## Credit
-The C++ backend version of this project uses a [Vizing's algorithm implemented in C++](https://github.com/zyyhhxx/VizingAlgorithm) as the backend.
+Alex Mao implemented the C++ backend version of Vizing's Algorithm.
+Yiyang Zeng implemented the Unity animation of Vizing's Algorithm.